-In the network with 10 buffers the maximum loss probability of an individual connection class is smaller than in the WI network.
-With wavelength conversion, all loss probabilities are near zero, if the average load ( $\rho = \frac{\lambda{\text{tot}} \frac{1}{\mu}}{WL}$ , where $\lambda{\text{tot}}$ is the total arrival intensity, i.e., 20 times the arrival intensity $\lambda$ of one connection, W is the number of channels, L is number of links and $\mu$ is the mean length of a burst) is below 0.3.
-Beyond that point the loss probability of class 2 increases rapidly, because the load at these links approache value 1.
+In the network with 10 buffers the maximum loss probability of individual connection class is smaller than it is for the version with wavelength conversion.
+With wavelength conversion, all loss probabilities are near zero if the average load ($\rho = \frac{\lambda{\text{tot}} \frac{1}{\mu}}{WL}$, where λ{tot} is the total arrival intensity, i.e., 20 times the arrival intensity λ of one connection, W is the number of channels, L is number of links and μ is the mean length of a burst) is below 0.3.
+Beyond that point the loss probability of class 2 starts to increase rapidly, because the load at in this link approaches 1.
 With 10 short buffers the loss increases with lower speed, but starts to increase earlier.

-As illustrated in Figures 9 and 10, the loss difference between different connections is smaller with the irregular delay line configuration.
-Thus, by choosing a suitable configuration, the loss can be more fairly distributed among different connections.
-Again, the effect is minor, but still notable.
+As illustrated in Figures 9 and 10, with an irregular delay line configuration, the loss can be more fairly distributed among different connections.
+Again the effect is minor, but still notable.